NOTACAL logo

 Logarithmic Functions

-Logarithms express the exponent needed to produce a given number.
-The calculator provides two logarithm types: natural logarithm (ln), which uses base e (approximately 2.718), and common logarithm (log), which uses base 10.
+Logarithms express the exponent needed to produce a given number. [wolfram-logarithm] The calculator provides two logarithm types: natural logarithm (ln), which uses base e (approximately 2.718), and common logarithm (log), which uses base 10.

 Natural logarithms appear frequently in calculus, exponential growth calculations, and scientific formulas.
 Common logarithms simplify calculations involving powers of 10 and are used in chemistry (pH calculations) and engineering (decibel measurements).